paulinho-16/MEIC-TVVS/assignments/assignment2.md

     - `strTime`: a string representing a given time

 1. For each parameter we define the characteristics as:
-    - `strTime`: corresponds to a time representation, in the format `h:m:s`, where `h`, `m` and `s` are the hours, minutes and seconds of that time duration, respectively
+    - `strTime`: corresponds to a time representation, in the format `h:m:s`, where `h`, `m` and `s` are the hours, minutes, and seconds of that time duration, respectively

 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
    *Constraints*: the string `strTime` must conform to the time format `(\d+):([0-5]?\d):([0-5]?\d)`, other variations are not allowed.